saintmac/vyte-api-v2-doc/docs/reference/locators.md

 </attribute>

 <attribute name="geolocation" type="boolean">
-Whether or not you to activate the around me feature.
+Whether or not to show a Geolocation button on the address field.
 </attribute>

 <attribute name="_id" type="string">